ecmwf/metview-python/docs/api/icon/obsfilter.rst

     :param data: The input data.
-    :type data: :class:`BUFR`
+    :type data: :class:`Bufr`

     :param output: Specifies the output format you want.
 The possible options are as follows:

-		* "bufr": the output is a new :class:`BUFR`.
+		* "bufr": the output is a new :class:`Bufr`.
 Messages containing subsets are split each subset forming an individual message in the output.
 Not all the filtering options are available in this mode.
 		* "geopoints": the output is a standard 6-column :class:`Geopoints`.
 		* "polar_vector": the output is a :class:`Geopoints` with polar vector data.
 		* "xy_vector": the output is a :class:`Geopoints` with xy vector data.